umutbalkan/bit-flipper/README.md

-+ Text operator, takes the input from Keyboard Analyzer and creates a string do all the shifting for cryptography.
-SystemVerilog do support string data-type but unfortunately Vivado software couldn’t implemented it yet.
++ Text operator, takes the input from Keyboard Analyzer and creates a string to do the shifting for vigenere technique.
+SystemVerilog do support string data-type but unfortunately Vivado software haven't implemented it yet.
 So I’ve used registers for creating strings.
 That’s why my strings have upper bound.
-I’ve defined an array of bytes, then assigned ASCII to each element then I’had a constant with ASCII values in it that I can index into.
+I’ve defined an array of bytes, then assigned ASCII to each element then I had a constant with ASCII values in it that I can index into.